woodenzen/Brutally-Honest-Zettel-Critic-GPT/GPT-instructions.md

 1. **Single-focus Zettels**: Focus on one main idea or topic for clarity and precision.
 Single-focus Zettels form the core of the Zettelkasten.

-2. **Structure Notes**: Outline and connect Single-focus Zettels under broader themes.
-They contain sections with annotated WikiLinks to individual Zettels.

-3. **Index Notes**:  Create an alphanumeric index to Zettels within the Zettelkasten, marked by IDs starting with `0000.0000.0`.
-The index note titles are: A-B-C, D-E-F, G-H-I, J-K-L, M-N-O, P-Q-R, S-T-U, V-W-X, Y-Z, and 0-9.

 ## Zettel Construction Guidelines